 Pseudanthias squamipinnis (Peters, 1855)

 Abundant throughout the Solitary Islands Marine Park.
-Wide ranging throughout the tropical Indo-Pacific.
-In Australia recorded from Queensland south to central New South Wales and including Lord Howe Island.
+Distributed throughout the Indo-Pacific region: Red Sea and Natal, South Africa to Niue, north to Japan, south to Australia.
+In Australia recorded from the Coral Sea and Great Barrier Reef in Queensland south to southern New South Wales and including Lord Howe Island.

+Adults found above coral outcrops or patch reefs of clear lagoons, channels or outer reef slopes.
 Often large aggregations on edges of reefs and dropoffs.
-Shallow water to at least 55m.
+Depth to at least 55 m.

-Schools consist mostly of harems of females with one or several dominant males, as shown in top and two bottom photographs.
+Male with purple patch on pectoral fin and elongated third dorsal fin ray.
+Females mostly yellow-orange with purple outer eye.
+Schools consist mostly of harems of females with one or several dominant males.
 Females, shown in second photograph, are induced to change sex by the removal of the dominant male.
 Usually seen feeding on zooplankton in the water column, retreating to soft corals, holes and crevices if threatened.
-Grows to 12cm.
+Grows to 12 cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.107.

 Atlas of Living Australia website at https://bie.ala.org.au/search?q=pseudanthias+squamipinnis.
 Accessed 01/06/18.

 FishBase.
 Froese, R. and D. Pauly.
 Editors.
 2018.
 World Wide Web electronic publication. https://fishbase.ca/summary/Pseudanthias-squamipinnis.html.
 Accessed 01/06/18.